 2008-2009 Rev. Meghan Young, currently a pastor in North Carolina.

 2009-2010 Rev. James DeBoer, completed a missionary assignment with UCC Global Missions in Argentina/Paraguay, was Pastor of the Federated Church of Livingston, NJ, and most recently was attending law school.

 2011-2012 Rev. Daniel Meyers, currently serving as Chaplain at Butler University.

 It is so wonderful to be part of these students’ journeys and stay in touch with them as they grow into their ministry vocations!

 And did you know… ?
-Our current Connecticut Conference Minister, Rev. Kent Siladi, completed his student internship in our congregation in the 1970s.
+Our most recent former Connecticut Conference Minister (currently working for the national office of the UCC), Rev. Kent Siladi, completed his student internship in our congregation in the 1970s.